duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 #### An example: Autonomous systems and identification by skin tone

-- Teachers teach about a persistant problem in autonomous systems: how they identify people of different skin tones
+- Explain about a consistent problem in autonomous systems: how they identify people of different skin tones

 See also: An autonomous soap dispenser by Technical Concepts was found to have trouble dispensing people for darker skin color.
-See also: Many systems rely on IR sensors, measures how much light is reflected back.
-Darker skin tones absorb more light than people with lighter skin tones (Reporter).

 See also: This design flaw was believed to be because of a lack of diversity in the workplace at Technical Concepts, who did not think to test their products on people with darker skin tones (Reporter).